 If you or a family member has been accused of a crime like kidnapping, stalking, or coercion, you are likely overwhelmed.
 These crimes often involve family members, causing tension among loved ones and confusion about what actually happened.
-At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC our Pennsylvania criminal defense lawyers know there are two sides to every story.
+At Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC our criminal defense attorneys know there are two sides to every story.
 We will make sure your side is heard.

 Working with an experienced Pittsburgh kidnapping and family crimes attorney can help you avoid some of the harshest consequences of these crimes.
 You may be facing years in prison and expensive fines.
 However, the damaging effects won’t stop there.
 You may be subject to a restraining order and losing custody or visitation of your children.
 You may even face repercussions at work or school.

 Contact our Pittsburgh kidnapping and family crimes attorneys today to find out how we can help you.
 Call us at (412) 281-2146.